 Aaaand, we're breathing...

 Whatever combination of factors caused this push toward mob mentality, in reality, the entertainment business is still just that.
 A business.
-There are people at the top of the corporations who own those properties who get to decide what to do with them.
+There are people at the top of the corporations who own those properties.
+They get to decide what to do with them.
 Sometimes they make good decisions.
 Hey, Kevin Feige.
 Other times, we don't like what they choose.
-But here's the thing, it's [the property] THEIRS.
+But here's the thing, it's THEIRS.

 Why?
 Because not everything in the world is made for you.

-We might be the first generation ever who didn't have to let go of our childhood.
+We might be the first generation who doesn't have to let go of our childhood.
 Not only did we get to keep it, it came back to life like a zombie.
+Like a cloned dinosaur.
 Just for us.
 For our special selves.
-We get movies about our favorite childhood toys, sequels and reboots and, it's all happening for us on a scale that's never been seen before.
+We get movies about our favorite childhood toys, sequels and reboots and, it's all happening for us.

-Our parents might've seen fads cycle through (Hello bellbottom resurgence of the 90's) and they've even seen revivals of their favorite properties (Star Trek) but we've gotten so much of what we dreamed about and wished for as kids.
+Our parents might've seen fads cycle through (Hello bellbottom resurgence of the 90's) and they've seen multiple revivals of their favorite properties (Star Trek) but we've gotten exactly what we dreamed about and wished for as kids.
 All throughout history, grown-ups have had to...you know...grow up.

-I'm certainly not saying that being a geek means you're not a grown-up.
+I'm not saying being a geek means you're not a grown-up.
 I'm one of us.
 The call is coming from inside the house.
-While I love living in this era, you have to admit, never having to let go of our childhoods might have stunted our psychological growth somehow.
-Lowered our tolerance.
-In some ways, perhaps it's dumbed us down?
+I love living in this era.
+But do you ever ask yourself if never letting go of our childhoods en masse might've stunted our psychological growth as a generation?

 All I'm saying is, we don't have to live like that, subject to the whim of outrage culture and our own mercurial emotions.
 We can love things again.
 We can make our own stuff.
 Use our powers for good.
 We can simply say, "I didn't like that." and move on.